BitcoinCash1/Projects-BCH-Donations/README.md

-# Projects-BCH-Donations
-Projects and websites that accept donations in BCH
+# Projects/Websites that accept Donations in BCH

+The following projects / websites are accepting donations in **Bitcoin Cash** (`BCH`).
+In no particular order.

+-